15 Myths We’re Busting About the FAFSA® Process

 Remember, too, that when you submit the FAFSA® form you’re also automatically applying for grants, scholarships, and loans from states and schools, which may have earlier deadlines than the federal deadline.
 If you’re applying to multiple schools, check their deadlines and apply by the earliest one.

-FACT: No, you’ll use your 2020 tax information to apply for student aid for the 2022─23 award year.
-You do not need to update your FAFSA® form after filing your 2021 taxes because only the 2020 information is required.
-If your financial situation has changed in the last year, you should still complete the FAFSA® form with the 2020 information, submit your FAFSA form, and contact the financial aid office at the school you plan to attend to discuss how your financial situation has changed.
-If the COVID-19 emergency has impacted your finances, learn how you can address that when you fill out your FAFSA® form.
+FACT: No, you’ll use your 2021 tax information to apply for student aid for the 2023─24 award year.
+You do not need to update your FAFSA® form after filing your 2022 taxes because only the 2021 information is required.
+If your financial situation has changed in the last year, you should still complete the FAFSA® form with the 2021 information, submit your FAFSA form, and contact the financial aid office at the school you plan to attend to discuss how your financial situation has changed.

 Myth 8: You have to have good grades to get a financial aid package.

 FACT: Applying for admission into school is different from applying for financial aid.
 Good grades may help with academic scholarships, but most federal student aid programs don’t consider grades for your first FAFSA form.
-In subsequent years, you’ll have to meet certain academic standards defined by your school to continue receiving financial aid.
+In subsequent years, you’ll have to meet certain academic standards defined by your school (also known as satisfactory academic progress) to continue receiving financial aid.

 Myth 9: Since I’m self-supporting, I don’t have to include my parents on the FAFSA® form.

 FACT: Not necessarily.
 You need to know how the FAFSA® form defines a dependent student.
 The form asks questions to determine your dependency status.
 You’ll also need to learn who is defined as a parent for FAFSA® purposes.
 Requirements for being considered an independent student go beyond living on your own and supporting yourself.